LessScrolL/demo-repo/README.md

 # Demo

-In this README document is necessary to add some description about our project
+In this README is necessary to add some description about our project.